Infineon/high-side-switch/docs/sw-frmwk/arduino/arduino-examples.rst

     * - :code:`examples/BTS5001x-button-test`
       - * Switch dependent on optional user button.
         * Compatible with BTS50010 and BTS50015 variant.
+    * - :code:`examples/BTH500xx-hss-single-ch`
+      - * High-Side-Switch example to operate a single switch.
+        * Compatible with the BTH50015-1LUA and BTH50030-1LUA variant
+    * - :code:`examples/BTH500xx-hss-multiple-ch`
+      - * High-Side-Switch example to operate multiple switches at once.
+        * Compatible with the BTH50015-1LUA and BTH50030-1LUA variant
+    * - :code:`examples/BTH500xx-hss-advanced`
+      - * High-Side-Switch example which demonstrates the full functionality of the board.
+        * Compatible with the BTH50015-1LUA and BTH50030-1LUA variant
     * - :code:`examples/BTS500xx-hss-single-ch`
       - * High-Side-Switch example to operate a single switch.
         * Compatible with BTS50010-1LUA and BTS50005-1LUA variant.